 Did you know it is financial well being month?
 Most people will start to look at their finances in this month to make some choices about how to pay for the credit card bills and people make resolutions to get their finances in order.

 Just like any wellness program, financial wellness is achieved with dedication and work.
 But the key to having financial well being is not the work you put in but the mindset you have.
 And to have that mindset, you have to first have an understanding of what financial well-being is.

 Many people have a financial well being definition including a very detailed file from the gov’t.
-Each of them describe a different aspect of what I feel is the root of well-being.
+Each of them describes a different aspect of what I feel is the root of the financial well-being meaning.

 Some of their financial well being definitions include: